tyler-insight/insight-2017/README.md

 **Back-color2:** Second color in the background gradient.

 **Tags:** The list of categories the project falls under.
 List any that are relevant to the project, these include:
+- Audio address
+- Campaigns
 - Case Studies
 - Identity
 - Media Buying
 - Packaging
 - Photography
 - Print
+- Public Relations
 - Social Media
 - Video
-- Web
+- Web/Digital

 *The layout will always remain project*

 ### Images

-The images for a project should go in the *unsized-img* directory, followed by the *projects* folder, and then inside a directory with the exact same name as the project.
-Each image should be named the same as the project and then numbered sequentially.
+The images for a project should go in the **unsized-img** directory, followed by the **projects** folder, and then inside a directory with the exact same name as the project.
+Each image should be named the same as the project and then given a name relative to what its showing.
+Look at previous projects for example.

 When adding an image, do not use the markdown image treatment, instead, add an image using html srcset like below.
 Set the src as the original image name, then set up a srcset image with the image size following the name like below.
 All images get resized for screen sizes of 400px, 600px, 900px, 1200px, 1800px and 2400px wide.

 Images should also have this line of code in their tag, which will give them an animation when scrolling: `data-aos="fade-up"`.
 If there is more than one image in a single row on the page, add `data-aos-delay="200"` starting at 200 for the second image and if theirs a third image `data-aos-delay="400"`.
 This will offset their animations so they don't all fade in at the same time.

-They should also get `data-featherlight="path/to/image"` which will cause them to display in light box if clicked.
+If you want the image to pop up in light box when clicked, add `data-featherlight="path/to/image"`.
 These need to be within a `<div class="images">` element in order to work.

 ```html
 <img data-aos="fade-up" data-featherlight="/img/projects/vans-lumber-photography/vans-photography5.jpg" src="/img/projects/vans-lumber-photography/vans-photography5.jpg"